stappersg/vBook/src/tuto/3/dkim.md

 ## Configure the DNS

 A new DNS record is added into the `example.com` DNS zone.
 This record declares the public key usable to verify the messages.
-(See the [DKIM chapter](../tuto/0/dkim/details.md) for more details)
+(See the [`What is DKIM` chapter](../../term/dkim.md) for more details)

 > TODO: add command line example.